Last Updated on November 12, 2022 by Rebecca Lake

 - College savings (i.e. a 529 college savings plan or Coverdell ESA)

-If you’re not saving regularly yet, then there are some simple ways to save money and live better you can try.
+If you’re not working toward any savings goals yet there are some simple ways to save money and live better you can try.

 For example, that includes: